Dynamics and entropy of $\mathcal{S}$-graph shifts: Abstract

 \section{Abstract}

-$S$-gap shifts are a well-studied class of shift spaces, and several authors have proposed varying generalizations.
-This paper introduces a new class of shift spaces called $\mathcal{S}$-graph shifts whose essential structure is encoded in a novel way, as a finite directed graph with a set of natural numbers assigned to each vertex. $\mathcal{S}$-graph shifts contain $S$-gap shifts and their generalizations, as well as several unrelated classes of shift spaces, as special cases.
-The main result in this paper is a formula for the entropy of any $\mathcal{S}$-graph shift, which, by specialization, resolves a problem raised by Matson and Sattler.
+$S$-gap shifts are a well-studied class of shift spaces, which has led to several proposed generalizations.
+This paper introduces a new class of shift spaces called $\mathcal{S}$-graph shifts whose essential structure is encoded in a novel way, as a finite directed graph with a set of natural numbers assigned to each vertex. $\mathcal{S}$-graph shifts contain $S$-gap shifts and their generalizations, as well as all vertex shifts and SFTs, as special cases, thereby providing a method to study these shift spaces in a uniform way.
+The main result in this paper is a formula for the entropy of any $\mathcal{S}$-graph shift, which, by specialization, resolves a problem proposed by Matson and Sattler.
 A second result establishes an explicit formula for the zeta functions of $\mathcal{S}$-graph shifts.
-Additionally, we show that every entropy value is obtained by uncountably many $\mathcal{S}$-graph shifts and characterize those shifts that possess certain dynamical properties.
+Additionally, we show that every entropy value is obtained by uncountably many $\mathcal{S}$-graph shifts.